emard/esp32blesynscan/micropython/README.md

 # BLE Motor Server

+Primary use is for Android.
+Works on Windows.
+Linux ble-serial in python doesn't work.
-Primary use is for android.
-Mount lacks BLE support and using WiFi is not practical.
+Mount lacks BLE support and using its WiFi is not practical, complicated routing etc.

 BLE connects in few seconds, works stable and reliable.
 WiFi on android is free to be used for internet